 The Company is controlled by the Board of Directors.
-Francis Coles, the Non-executive Chairman, is responsible for the running of the Board and José Luis Vázquez, the Chief Executive, has executive responsibility for running the Group’s business and implementing Group strategy.
+José Luis Vázquez, the Chief Executive, has executive responsibility for running the Group’s business and implementing Group strategy and is acting as interim Chairman.
 Directors attend one Board Meeting per quarter.

 All Directors receive regular and timely information about the Group’s operational and financial performance.
 Relevant information is circulated to the Directors in advance of meetings.
 In addition, minutes of the meetings of the Directors are circulated to the Group Board of Directors.
 All Directors are able to take independent professional advice in the furtherance of their duties, if necessary, at the Company’s expense.